 Departure • Meet your group to travel to India.
 The group flight departs from Newark International Airport, where you meet one of your leaders and depart as a group to New Delhi.

-New Delhi • Begin with a few days in New Delhi, where our home is a small hotel in the center of this high-energy city.
+New Delhi • Begin with a few days in New Delhi, where our home is a small hotel near the center of this high-energy city.
 Spend two days getting settled, learning about Indian culture and history, and resting after the long flight.
 Visit some of the city’s principal sights, where you can buy attractive, comfortable, and culturally appropriate Indian clothing.

 Leh • Fly to Leh and travel to our base at a school with boarding facilities in a nearby village.
 From here, get to know the issues of conservation and resource development that affect the area.
 Meet with students, activists, government officials, and members of local cooperatives as you begin to understand the challenges and innovations of the region.